-Welcome from the Associate Dean of Research at the University of Delaware
+Welcome from the Associate Dean of Research in the College of Health Sciences

 Health care is changing.
 The Affordable Care Act has pointed towards a new focus on implementing practices that lower costs and advance care options through prevention, monitoring of health and cost-effective care.